Abdiabera/BankAcountRandomAPI/README.md

 Page 1: Overview and Purpose of the Repository

 Introduction
-The BankAcountRandomAPI repository, maintained by Abdiabera, provides a backend API for generating random bank account details.
+The BankAcountRandomAPI provides a backend API for generating random bank account details.
 This type of service can be useful for software testing, demo environments, or educational purposes where realistic but non-sensitive financial data is needed.

 General Structure of the src Directory